6 Minute Read

 Modular construction, or offsite construction, is a method of construction that relies on the components being assembled in a factory under controlled conditions and then being finalised on-site.
 The initial process is also referred to as off-site manufacture for construction or OSM.

-More and more UK contractors are implementing modular and prefabrication practices into their construction operations as there are a number of benefits in doing so.
-Here’s a quick look at just some:
+More and more contractors are implementing modular and prefabrication practices into their construction operations as there are a number of other benefits as well:

 One advantage of offsite construction is that the time on site is minimised and therefore a project’s length can be reduced.
 If done correctly, this means subcontractors won’t have to wait around for another subcontractor to finish their tasks on the build.
 By their very nature, these builds are efficient, meticulously planned, and usually utilise modern technology to ensure there aren’t any delays once construction does begin on the final site.